d1BG/dotfiles/README.md

 With a script that puts all the configs in their places (that i hope works)

 ## Dependacies:
-pacman -S curl git zsh neofetch unzip btop eza kitty imagemagick
+`sudo pacman -S curl git zsh fastfetch unzip btop eza foot imagemagick chafa mangohud hyprland waybar rofi-wayland zsh grim slurp hyprpicker wl-clipboard swappy`

 ### Optional:
 yay is recommended